mpanighetti/dnd5e-rhythmancy/main.md

 ### Rhythmancy Points

-If you have rhythmancy points from any source, you can cast any rhythmancy spell you know by spending a number of rhythmancy points equal to the spell's level.
+If you have rhythmancy points, you can cast a rhythmancy spell you know by spending a number of rhythmancy points equal to the spell's level.
 Additional rhythmancy points can be spent to cast the spell at a higher level at a cost of 1 rhythmancy point per level increase.
-You regain all spent rhythmancy points from all sources when you finish a long rest.
+Charisma is your spellcasting ability for spells cast using rhythmancy points.
+You regain all spent rhythmancy points when you finish a Long Rest.

 If you discover a new rhythmancy spell in your travels, you are eligible to learn the song if your total possible rhythmancy points are equal to or greater than the spell's level.
+Rhythmancy points from multiple sources are pooled together when determining your point total.
 For example, if you take both the Rhythmancy Initiate and Rhythmancy Adept feats, you have 3 rhythmancy points and thus are eligible to learn rhythmancy spells up to 3rd-level.

 ### Other Features and Traits